-For rich holiday recipes without the milk try:
+For rich recipes without the milk try:

-Chocolate Chip Loaf
+Mini Pumpkin Chocolate Chip Loaf

 What it does: Eggs add moisture and act as a binding agent in baking.
 They are also a leavening agent, helping food to rise during baking.

 How to substitute: Milk might be the easiest ingredient to sub, but a close second goes to egg substitutes.
-Ground flax seeds are a popular substitute that are also nutritious—three tablespoons of water to one tablespoon of ground flax seeds equates to one egg.
+Ground flax seeds are a popular substitute that is also nutritious—three tablespoons of water to one tablespoon of ground flax seeds equates to one egg.
 Mashed banana and applesauce are other healthy alternatives that completely cut out the cholesterol eggs add to baking.
 “Baking powder, baking soda, and vinegar are aces,” Costigan says.
 And soy yogurt is a creative way to replace eggs and can add a rich texture to your baking, as can puréed black beans.

-Hit the Road, Honey
+Hit the road, honey

 What it does: Honey acts as a natural sweetener.
 It also helps to brown your baked goods, adds color, and retains moisture.